axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md

 date:   2024-02-18 14:13:12 +0200
 ---
 ^
-2024/02/09 — 2024/09/13 : Read
-2024/02/14 — : Notes into
+_Those are my personal notes on John Doerr's book “Measure What Matters — OKRs: The Simple Idea that Drives 10x Growth"._
 ^
-**POINTERS!!**
-^
-Toyota: find a way to not bork the images when I replace (protip: add images links to xaxel to my obsidian) Replace Toyota Way (check if [ [ toyota way ] ] also works directly) Re-up New Psycho Cyber // set up better system
-Check if [ [ toyota way # ^ x y z | overburden ] ] works fine by the parser.
-Check if all anchor links work
-^
-Check if "the genius" was escaped correctly.
-^
-check trying not to try + design of everyday things
-^
-Clear the comments at the bottom
-Remove comments at end of file
-^
----
-^
-*Nota: OKR = Objective & Key Results: a clear impact-focussed goal with a deadline, along with measurable steps necessary to reach it.*
+Nota: OKR = Objective & Key Results: a clear impact-focussed goal with a deadline, along with measurable steps necessary to reach it.
-^
-# <a name="Core values, mission statement"></a>Core values, mission statement
+# Core values, mission statement
 * A company's mission statement, vision, and core values are a general guideline for behaviour and decision-making.
 	* Examples of mission statements:
 		* "We envision a world where anyone, anywhere, can transform their lives by accessing the world's best learning experience."